Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 \subsection{Scoring-rule-based optimal weights}

 In this section, we consider four scoring rules, namely logarithmic scores, censored likelihood (CL), Brier score, and discrete ranked probability score (DRPS) to optimize the combining weights.
-They are described as follows.
+Each scoring rule is briefly described as follows.